kurisuD/pap_logger/README.md

 pap.syslog_host = "your_syslog_server"
 # Setting it to None will remove the SysLogHandler
 pap.syslog_host = None
-# The log file can be prefixed by the hostname for cases where the machine where logs are created is necessary.
+# The log file can be prefixed by the hostname for cases where logging source identification is necessary.
-# When activated, the hostname is also written in the logs.∨
+# When activated, the hostname is also written in the logs.
 pap.logfile_with_hostname = True
 ```